jrc03c/js-math-tools/readme.md

 Returns `true` if `x` is a boolean value; otherwise, returns `false`.

+## `isBrowser()`

+Returns `true` if called in a browser environment (whether in the main thread or in a Web Worker) or `false` in a Node environment.
+It's definitely not foolproof and can probably easily be fooled by configuring certain built-in global variables.
+But as long as you're not modifying those variables (e.g. `window` in the browser), it should be fairly accurate.

+Also, this obviously isn't a math function, but I'm including it here because (1) it's a super useful utility function, and (2) I needed it for this library anyway, so why not add it to the public API?

 ## `isDataFrame(x)`

 Returns `true` if `x` is a `DataFrame`; otherwise, returns `false`.